NecipAkgz/fhevm-example-factory/docs/basic/fhe-operations/fhe-comparison.md

       expect(decrypted).to.equal(false);
     });

+    // 🛡️ Test Max Via Select:
-    it("should compute max via select correctly (max(100, 25) = 100)", async function () {
+    // This demonstrates how to use an encrypted boolean to choose between two encrypted values. it("should compute max via select correctly (max(100, 25) = 100)", async function () {
       await contract.connect(signers.alice).computeMaxViaSelect();
       const encrypted = await contract.getSelectedResult();